 Produce gardening with nutrition programs would increase availability and intake of macronutrient-rich foods at a decreased overall cost to elder-adults who participate.
 A 2007 study by Houston et al. examined the effects of macronutrient deficiency and relationship to frailty.12 The authors found with daily caloric intake </= 21 kilocalories/kilogram BW/day was strongly associated with becoming frail12 and prevalent in the older-adult population at 20% of the total study population.12 The authors also found a strong causal relationship and positive correlation regarding the presence of macronutrient deficiency and becoming frail; finding 50% of frail subjects having at least one macronutrient deficiency and thought to be twice as likely to become frail with three or more macronutrient deficiencies.12 A 2007 study by Scmba et al. found that increased concentration of free radicals (protein carbonyls) and oxidative stressors indicative of malnutrition and macronutrient deficiency, were associated with decreased walking speed (< 0.4 m/sec) and walking ability over 36 months.2 Therefore, a program that improves availability of nutritious foods for older adults may serve to decrease incidence of frailty whilst improving overall functional mobility and activity tolerance.

 Gerontologists have suggested for some time that the durability with health behavior change is proportional to the degree of active, rather than passive participation of the older learner.3 The implementation of a community gardening program would provide a supportive atmosphere in which a variety of health and psychosocial concerns can be directly and indirectly addressed through incorporation of an educational framework centered on participant contribution of their knowledge, life experiences and wisdom, better enlisting the individual and group in the change process and create a dynamic, interactive environment specificity targeted for the elderly to learn and adopt good nutrition habits.3 Hackman et al assessed nutrition education through gardening programs with seniors (>/= 62 years), measuring pre-to post-test changes of dietary behaviors and psychological well-being.
 The program was conducted over two gardening seasons.5 Monthly gardening classes provided technical information for the appropriate stage of the season.
-Nutrition classes were conducted every-other week for 90 minutes in a facilitative manner, to enhance perception of self-control and a social support system.5 Each nutritional meeting allotted a 30 minute period for each of three key elements of the educational intervention: a) providing nutrition information, b) developing an action plan to implement dietary improvements, and c) sharing successes and brainstorming ways to help each other eat well.5 Implementation of functional task training and peer-based education led to significant increases in dietary intake of all 7 food groups of focus.5 The implementation of a community gardening program enhanced neighborhood aesthetics and promoted social interactions associated with concordant task-based nutritional education and facilitated increased mean fruit and vegetable intake which meet or exceeded the 5 serving national recommendation.8 The combination of functional tasks and educational recourses also promoted an enhanced attitudinal change regarding nutrition fluency and gardening.5 Therefore, implementing dual-task health promotion programs which focus on task implementation and participant education can possibly promote adoption of positive heath behavior change with a greater likelhood of long-term maintenance of health behavior change.
+Nutrition classes were conducted every-other week for 90 minutes in a facilitative manner, to enhance perception of self-control and a social support system.5 Each nutritional meeting allotted a 30 minute period for each of three key elements of the educational intervention: a) providing nutrition information, b) developing an action plan to implement dietary improvements, and c) sharing successes and brainstorming ways to help each other eat well.5 Implementation of functional task training and peer-based education led to significant increases in dietary intake of all 7 food groups of focus.5 The implementation of a community gardening program enhanced neighborhood aesthetics and promoted social interactions associated with concordant task-based nutritional education and facilitated increased mean fruit and vegetable intake which meet or exceeded the 5 serving national recommendation.8 The combination of functional tasks and educational recourses also promoted an enhanced attitudinal change regarding nutrition fluency and gardening.5 Therefore, implementing dual-task health promotion programs which focus on task implementation and participant education can possibly promote adoption of positive heath behavior change with a greater likelihood of long-term maintenance of health behavior change.